This indie thriller shows admirable restraint on its progressive themes but still lacks texture.

 “Happy Hunting” teeters toward these progressive platitudes without embracing them.
-That restraint, and a committed lead performance, jolts this indie thriller.
+That restraint, and a committed lead performance, jolt this indie thriller.
 It’s still a slog at times if you’re not a gore aficionado.

 Warren (Martin Dingle Wall) is nobody’s idea of a hero.
-He’s a drunk, a man who guzzles mouthwash for its kiss of alcoholic content.
-So when he learns an ex-flame has died and left behind a child who might be his, you expect he’d reach for the nearest bottle.
+He’s a man who guzzles mouthwash for its alcoholic content.
+So when he learns an ex-flame has died and left behind a child who might be his, you expect he’d reach for the nearest bottle of Jack.

 He drives right into Bedford Flats, a Texas town of 135 thoroughly lost souls.
 These aren’t the friendly types, to put it mildly.
-Once a year, in the grand “Purge” tradition, Bedford Flats residents go hunting for humans.
-It beats looking for work or cracking a self-improvement tome.
+Once a year, in the grand “Purge” tradition, local residents go hunting for humans.
+It beats looking for work or cracking a self-improvement book.

-Warren is one of several saps “passing through” who get caught in the town’s tradition.
+Warren is one of several suckers “passing through” who get caught in the town’s tradition.
 You’d think he’d be easy prey for the hunters.
-Hardly.

 FAST FACT: Martin Dingle Wall battled the bottle off screen as well as in “Happy Hunting.”
 The Australian actor called his alcoholism “massively destructive and completely unwelcome” in a revealing 2016 interview.